What are your chances of acceptance?

 Questions About The Opportunity

-26. Why did you chose this university or college?
+26. Why did you choose to apply for this scholarship?

 27. Why should you be the one to receive this scholarship?

 Example: I am applying for this scholarship because I believe my work ethic and determination make me an excellent candidate.
-Last year, I helped organize the high school student council’s first blood drive in our county, which was a big success with 100% participation rate.
-After that experience, our Student Council Vice President encouraged me to run for the position of Secretary; while I did not win the election, I can still point to this experience as a great example of my leadership skills.
+Last year, I helped organize the high school student council’s first blood drive in our county, which was a big success with a 100% participation rate and inspired me to do more community-focused work.
+This scholarship will help me acquire the education I need to pursue a career in public service.

 28. How will you use the scholarship money?

 This question is to make sure the scholarship will go to good use.
 The interviewer wants to know if you are serious about the scholarship application and will represent the scholarship sponsor in a positive light.
-If you have no real plan, it will be difficult for them to believe that this scholarship will be beneficial to either party.
+Have a budget prepared and highlight how you’ll use the funds to further your education.
+If you don’t have a plan, it will be difficult for the scholarship to believe that this scholarship will be beneficial to either party.

-Example: I would use this money towards my bachelor’s degree in Sociology with a specialization in Gerontology.
-Furthermore, I would use this opportunity to shadow a gerontologist and volunteer at a nursing home so that I can gain more insight into this field.
-Having this scholarship would allow me to worry less about finding a paid job to fund unpaid internships or shadowing opportunities, and would allow me to focus more on my studies.
+Example: I would use this money toward my bachelor’s degree in sociology with a specialization in gerontology.
+Furthermore, I would use this opportunity to shadow a gerontologist and volunteer at a nursing home so that I could gain more insight into this field.
+Having this scholarship would allow me to worry less about finding a paid job to fund unpaid internships or shadowing opportunities and would allow me to focus more on my studies.

 Closing Remarks